circlewithamole/circlewithamole/README.md

 # Intro
-Hi, I’m Circle, or Moth as others like to call me.
-As displayed on my profile, I am a very awesome person who’s got his own things going for him

-I’m an artistic individual who loves making all kinds of DUMB things whether it’s drawing, painting, making (bad) music, or crafting.
-I also animate, but that happens rarely.
-My art can be inspired by things I love or complete hatered, because that’s just how I roll
+Hi, I’m Circle (or Moth, if you prefer).
+I’m an artistic, neurodivergent (autistic + ADHD) dude who loves creating all kinds of dumb stuff—drawing, painting, making questionable music, crafting, and occasionally animating.
+My art is fueled by either pure love or complete hatred, because that’s just how I roll.

-Personality-wise, I’m just a chill guy.
-I can be laid-back and introverted, and if I had to be more specific, I’m an ISTP 4w5

-I’m into a lot of things, including object shows (especially HFJONE), Roblox games (too many to name), Minecraft, and the Backrooms.
-There’s more, but I’m not listing everything here

-I’m neurodivergent (autistic and ADHD), which already makes me coolistic and my four-wing on the Enneagram does that job too.
-Also, I’m not great at talking to people, like my social skills are okay, but I’m hella awkward.
-Most of the time, I just make gestures instead of talking.
-My sense of humor is trash, or maybe it just doesn’t exist.
-But hey, I try :P
+Personality-wise, I’m a chill, laid-back ISTP 4w5.
+I’m into object shows (HFJ0NE is a fav), Roblox, Minecraft, the Backrooms, and way too much else to list.
+Socially, I’m hella awkward—my humor is either trash or nonexistent, and I often communicate in gestures rather than words.
+But hey, I try. :P

  things you gotta know when you interact with me:
 1. As I mentioned before, I’m really awkward in chats.
 I'm the most confident talking with those I’m close with.
 Sometimes I can get really quiet when hanging out I hope you don’t mind, because I also don’t mind if you do the same